ThunderQuoteTeam/XeroPayNowQR/README.md

 # Xero PayNow
 Quick setup for custom Xero Payment integration using Bootstrap 4, Vue.js and [PaynowQR](https://github.com/ThunderQuoteTeam/PaynowQR) libraries.
 Generates a simple webpage which automatically generates the PayNow SGQR (Singapore) for easy payment of invoices.

-**Does not perform auto recouncilation**.
+**Does not perform auto reconcilation**.
 Auto reconcillation requires the local Singaporean banks to open up their payment notification APIs (e.g. DBS RAPID) to you, on top of a proper backend server to check for the payment status.

 **Cannot be used with other Credit Card payment methods (other than PayPal) in Xero**.
 Xero currently only allows either credit card payment (e.g. Stripe) or a single Custom Payment method.
 See this [feature request](https://community.xero.com/business/discussion/3145941) on Xero Business Community.